northwestern-r-users/northwestern-r-users.github.io/_posts/2017-09-22-october-meeting.md

 ### Meeting Agenda

-* Introduction to the group: what is this group about; member introductions to the group
+* Introduction to the group (10-15 minutes): what is this group about; member introductions to the group
-* Presentation: RMarkdown
+* Presentation (45 minutes): RMarkdown
-* Discussion: group logistics and future scheduling
+* Discussion (20-30 minutes): group logistics and future scheduling
-* Mini Work Session: ask for help and help others
+* Mini Work Session: ask for help and help others, practice using RMarkdown

 ### RSVP